Any capo can casually advertise that it “doesn’t put the guitar out of tune,” but we really mean it, and we take it very seriously!

-Most capos use a material to press the strings that is too hard.
+On most capos the material that presses the strings is too hard.
 It bends the string over the fret, stretching it sharp.
-The thicker the string, especially wound strings, the more drastic the effect.
+The thicker the string, especially wound strings, the more drastic the effect

 We worked with a laboratory to scientifically formulate a special, custom rubber material that behaves just like the flesh of your fingertip.
 It allows the string to sink into the rubber just enough for it to relax, and not get stretched across the fret.
 Meanwhile, the metal rod inside acts like the bone in your finger to back up the resilient rubber.